Tests and Psychological Measures

 - How can you evaluate the test?

-- How do you get more information on a specific test?
+- How can you obtain more information about a specific test?

-NOTE: The APA PsycTests Classification System is not the same as the APA PsycInfo Classification System but was created using the same principles.
+NOTE: The APA PsycTests Classification System differs from the APA PsycInfo Classification System, but it was created using the same principles.